camodude009/2D-N-Body-Simulation/README.md

 6 : green
 7 : pink
 8 : gray-blue
+Position, velocity, mass, etc. are stored as Double.
 Doubles can be read from formats: '4.2', '32' or '4.7E-11'.
 Integers can be read from formats: '46'.